UniversalDependencies/docs/_axm/feat/VerbForm.md

 Note, that the so called _negative participle_ is used to form negated periphrastic conditional forms.
 We mark them [Connegative]().

-Middle Armenian has seven types of participles:
+Middle Armenian has six types of participles:

 - The resultative participle is used to form the indicative mood in present and imperfect resultative.
 It can be used adjectively and can be negated.
 - The subject participle can be used only adjectively and can be negated.